Lo! Death has reared himself a throne

 "You're not actually real elves," he said.
 "Stardust and forests and poetry.
 You're just… people.
 Modified to look like an old idea.
 All of us are."

-Maisie's startled response was cut off by the sudden scarlet flash of her screen.
+Maisie's startled response was interrupted by the scarlet flash of her screen.
 It washed her features red.

 She swiped her hand across the screen.